qinguorui2001/tp/docs/UserGuide.md

 **:information_source: Note:**<br>

-The assignment list always sorted by date and status.
+The assignment list is always sorted by the date and status.

 * Assignments with `COMPLETED` status will be at the bottom of the list.<br>